Negligent Hiring of Tractor-Trailer Drivers

 The experienced Georgia truck accident attorneys at Blasingame, Burch, Garrard & Ashley, P.C. help victims who have been seriously injured, or those who have lost a loved one, in a truck crash.
 When trucking companies fail to hire safe or qualified drivers, or they don’t train or supervise their truck drivers adequately, we hold the trucking company responsible.

 If you have catastrophic injuries from a truck crash or your loved one was killed in a crash with a semi-truck, call us 24/7 at 706-354-4000 and speak to an attorney.
-If it’s after hours or on a weekend or holiday, hit the prompt to speak to a live person and tell the receptionist you have serious injuries from a truck crash and would like to speak to an attorney immediately.
-They will patch you through to one of our skilled truck accident lawyers.
+If it’s after hours or on a weekend or holiday, hit the prompt to speak to a personal injury attorney immediately.

 What is Negligent Hiring?